QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 If QuickBooks never sent you any confirmation email at all, the problem is on your side of the chain.
 The receipt either never got sent, or it got sent in a shape QuickBooks could not parse.

-Root cause: Gmail filters that forward to an external address are not guaranteed real-time.
-Google Workspace accounts in particular throttle filter-based forwarding, and some users see receipts pile up and send hours after the original email arrived.
+Root cause: Gmail filters that forward to an external address depend on Google filter behavior and the filter rules you wrote.
+Some users see delays, and keyword filters can miss receipts that do not use the words you expected.
 If you forwarded something five minutes ago, it may simply not have left yet.

 Outlook “Forward as attachment” breaks QuickBooks parsing